xyliatgithub/IntroInfoSec-2025/lab1/README.md

 ### Apple Silicon Machines ARM64

 1. The new VirtualBox Player may be compaitable with the these computers.
-2. Install VMware Fusion first, https://blogs.vmware.com/teamfusion/2024/05/fusion-pro-now-available-free-for-personal-use.html if you do not have it already.
-(Note: VMware Fusion is available for Apple Silicon M chiip Macs, If you have trouble with this step, we encourage you to find a solution by yourself)
+2. You can also install [free VMware Fusion](https://blogs.vmware.com/teamfusion/2024/05/fusion-pro-now-available-free-for-personal-use.html) if you do not have it already.
+(Note: VMware Fusion is available for Apple Silicon M chip Macs, If you have trouble with this step, we encourage you to find a solution by yourself.)
-3. VM setup instructions (read very carefully): https://github.com/seed-labs/seed-labs/blob/master/lab-setup/apple-arm/seedvm-fusion.md
+3. Please read very carefully [VM setup instructions](https://github.com/seed-labs/seed-labs/blob/master/lab-setup/apple-arm/seedvm-fusion.md).
 4. Go to [Lab Environment Setup page](https://seedsecuritylabs.org/labsetup.html) to install the VM (Ubuntu 22.04).
 5. After building the VM, you can start the VM and log in with the username and password provided in the lab setup page.
 6. Download the lab specific zip file (Labsetup-arm.zip) from the [lab page](https://seedsecuritylabs.org/Labs_20.04/Web/Web_XSS_Elgg/).
 You can download it directly on the VM or download it on your host machine and transfer it to the VM using the shared folder feature of VMware Fusion.